Join our discord for early access to new features!Join discord for early access!Join Now

 Step 3: Organizing Models and Weights

-The models and weights are released as well, you can find it here.
-Here, en+hi (English + Hindi) model is used.
+Here, the en+hi (English + Hindi) model is used.
 The en+hi is 1.43 GB zip file containing models and weights required for the inference.
+After downloading, follow these important steps.
+You can choose other languages as well.

 !wget https://github.com/AI4Bharat/Indic-TTS/releases/download/v1-checkpoints-release/en+hi.zip

-Step 4: Running the Indic TTS Model
+Step 4: Setting up the Model

 import io